vanderbilt-data-science/ai_summer/README.md

 ### Decide on a Project (recommended)

+Think about any data you might want to bring to the workshop.
+Also begin thinking about any projects you might want to accomplish during our month.
+We’ll have office hours for you to work with us to get your first project off the ground!

 ## Workshop Schedule

+Session will run live from 9am-11am, with an office hour from 11am to noon (all times Central).

-### Week 1 Introduction to Transformer Models, Generative AI, and Prompt Engineering
+### Week 1, 5/6 - 5/8: Introduction to Generative AI Models, Transformers, and Prompt Engineering

-5/8-5/10 (No meeting Friday for Vanderbilt graduation)

-Monday, Wednesday

-9am-11am; Office Hour 11am-12pm CDT

-### Weeks 2 AI-Assisted Programming for AI (yes, very meta)

-5/15-5/19

-Monday, Wednesday, Friday

-9am-11am; Office Hour 11am-12pm CDT
+No class Friday (Vanderbilt Commencement)

+### Weeks 2, 5/13 - 5/17: Retrieval-Augmented Generation (RAG), Assistants, Agents, and Intro to Diffusion Models

-### Weeks 3-4 Building AI Systems / Training AI Models
+### Week 3, 5/20 - 5/24: Building AI Solutions, Running AI Securely Locally or in the Cloud, Introduction to Training Models

-5/22-6/2 (NOTE: Starting TUESDAY for Memorial Day)

-Tuesday, Wednesday, Friday

-9am-11am; Office Hour 11am-12pm CDT
+### Week 4, 5/29 - 5/31: Fine-tuning Models, Mulit-modal Models, Applied AI

+No class Monday (Memorial Day)

 ## Breakout Rooms